 Your company’s work culture is one of the key drivers of its success.
 A good company culture results in more engaged, productive, and loyal employees.
-In one study, 78% of executives said that culture is among the top five things that make their company valuable— but 84% said they need to improve their work culture.
-What is the real work culture definition?
+What makes for positive workplace culture?

-Perks and ping pong tables do not necessarily mean a positive office culture.
+Perks and ping-pong tables do not necessarily mean a positive office culture.
 Instead, company culture is about the attitude and environment that management creates and maintains.
 A positive work culture supports and encourages workers and protects employee well-being.
-In this post, we’ll cover work culture definition, benefits, and provide examples of companies with model work cultures.
+In this post, we’ll cover the definition of work culture, benefits, and provide examples of companies with model work cultures.

 - Work Culture Definition